 b) SpellingAmerican, Canadian or British spelling is acceptable, but one style must be used consistently throughout the document.

 c) FormatDouble space all text material; footnotes and long quotations may be single spaced.
 The entire thesis or practicum must be in the same text font, style, and size.
-Font size should be 10-12 characters per inch and no less than 12 pt Times Roman.
+Font size should be no less than 12 pt Times Roman.
 Full justification of the text is not required.

-Characters not available with standard software, such as mathematical equations or complex tabular matter may be neatly executed by hand with black India ink.
+Characters not available with standard software, such as mathematical equations or complex tabular matter may be neatly executed by hand with black India ink and scanned into document.

 d) MarginsIt is imperative that the specified margins be observed throughout the thesis or practicum.
-Leave at least a one and one half inch (1.5”) margin from the left hand edge of the paper to allow for binding.
-Leave a one (1) inch margin at the top, bottom and right hand edges to allow all the text to appear within the Microfiche frame and to enable the binder to trim edges.
-These margins apply to all illustrative material, all appendices, diagrams, maps, photographs, charts, tables and computer printouts.
+Leave at least a one inch (1.0”) margin from the top, bottom, left, and right hand edges of the page.
+These margins apply to all material, including appendices, diagrams, maps, photographs, charts, tables, and others.

 e) Page NumbersEach page in the thesis and practicum must be numbered consecutively.
 Illustrative pages must also be numbered.
 Roman numerals should be used for the prefatory pages.
 The remaining pages of the thesis/practicum, beginning with the introduction (Chapter One) should be numbered consecutively in Arabic numerals.

-Follow the instructions in the style manual recommended by your department.
+Follow the instructions in the style manual recommended by your unit.
 No matter which style manual you use, it is important to be consistent in the format selected.

-a) Illustrative MaterialAll illustrative material should be consistent throughout the thesis.
+a) Illustrative MaterialAll illustrative material should be consistent throughout the thesis or practicum.
 All figures, illustrations, photographs and drawings must be numbered consecutively in Arabic numerals and be accompanied with a title.
 The material should appear as soon after as it is mentioned in the text.
 All original materials should be of high quality, with sharp and clear images.

 b) Layout of Tables and FiguresEach table and figure has a number and title.
 The number and title appear at the top of the table or figure.
 They must conform to the margin requirements of the thesis or practicum.
 If the table or figure is oversized, it is recommended that they be reduced in size in such a way that they remain clearly legible.
 The title of the table or figure should be as short as possible and indicate the major focus of the material within the table or figure.

 a) Consent and Access to Information FormsSample copies of consent forms that were used to obtain consent from participants to take part in the information gathering procedures for the thesis or practicum must be included in an Appendix.
 Any personal information must be omitted from the submitted form.